-9 Conclusion
+9. Conclusion

 We have examined the determinants of gas central heating adoption at Small-Area level in Ireland, simultaneously modelling supply and demand in order to account for potential endogeneity in network infrastructure roll-out and adoption.
 We explicitly model the time-path in diffusion, which is important in order to better understand the potential for both policy and technological improvements to aid carbon abatement.
-Ireland is interesting from an international perspective as we have a legacy and culture of peat usage for home heating.
+Ireland is interesting from an international perspective as it has a legacy and culture of peat usage for home heating.
+The gas network has been in place in the two largest cities for a century, but only recently extended to other parts of the country.
+Our unique time and location coded data allow us to examine adoption over an extended period.